garyexplains/examples/how_to_build_nvidia_jetson_gpu_cluster.md

 int blockSize = 384 / commSize;
 ```

-This change means that each node will get sent less data, depending on the number of nodes (which is MPI terms in help in the variable `commSize`).
+This change means that each node will get sent less data, depending on the number of nodes (which is MPI terms in held in the variable `commSize`).

 Run `make` to build the binary.
 A copy of the binary `simpleMPI` must be present on each node with the same path and filename.